flinguenheld/rusty_chew/README.md

 ##### Serial

-To do some tests and print text throught the [usb port](https://github.com/rust-embedded-community/usbd-serial), you can use the feature `serial`.
+To do some tests and print text throught the [usb port](https://github.com/rust-embedded-community/usbd-serial), you can compile with the feature `serial`:
 Then check the usb events to know which tty is used.
 ```
     sudo udevadm monitor